getsec/getsec.github.io/content/posts/cross-account-information-gathering.md

 Damn - pretty much sheds the time in half, currently I dont have the ability to run the old barrage script against multiple endpoints easily, but if we use the mp-barrage script, to scan one account, in three regions, with 41 endpoints, this is how long it takes.

+> Keep in mind I'm running this script on a 12 core computer - It maxes each core for the whole 13 seconds ^.^

 # Examples
 Example of the time running the script [![asciicast](https://asciinema.org/a/2cShOQoo5sEQW80AdC7t62YSb.svg)](https://asciinema.org/a/2cShOQoo5sEQW80AdC7t62YSb)